 At Kayal Orthopaedic Center in Bergen County, NJ, we are proud to have Dr. Victor Ortiz, a highly respected expert in hip preservation, serving as our chief of hip services.
 Dr. Ortiz, along with Dr. Robert A. Kayal, founder and CEO of Kayal Orthopaedic Center, are masters in innovative hip preservation treatments and therapies.
 This specialization is so rare, many doctors do not know the options available for young patients with hip problems or to which experts to refer them.

-Hip preservation efforts can be highly successful when a patient is dealing with the following conditions: avascular necrosis, cam impingement, cartilage injury, combined impingement, femoral head fractures, femoralacetabular impingement (FAI), hip dysplasia, hip labral tears, hip impingement, osteonecrosis, osteoporosis, Perthes deformities, pincer impingement and numerous sports injuries.
+Hip preservation efforts can be highly successful when a patient is dealing with the following conditions: hip labral tears, femoroacetabular impingement (FAI), avascular necrosis, cartilage injury, femoral head fractures, hip dysplasia, osteonecrosis, osteoporosis, Perthes deformities and numerous sports injuries.

 The team at Kayal Orthopaedic Center will explore nonsurgical options first, including rest, activity modification, physical therapy, anti-inflammatory medication and corticosteroid injections.

 Our specialists in Bergen County, NJ, are highly skilled in the following hip preservation therapies and treatments:

 Hip arthroscopy: This is a minimally invasive procedure that allows your surgeon to access your hip using several small incisions instead of a large incision made during open surgery.
 Hip arthroscopy is used to treat a number of conditions, including:

 Core decompression: During this procedure, your surgeon drills into the area of dead bone near the joint, reducing pressure, allowing for increased blood flow and slowing (or stopping) destruction of the bone and/or joint.
 The procedure is commonly used to treat: